Flag of South Korea: Cultural role in contemporary South Korean society

-The name of the South Korean flag is used in the title of a 2004 film about the Korean War, Tae Guk Gi.
+The name of the South Korean flag is used in the title of a 2004 film about the Korean War, Taegukgi.

+A Taegukgi with the word 不遠復 appeared in a 2011 film My Way.

+A Taegukgi with the word 大韓獨立 appeared in a stage musical Hero.

 Observers such as The Times Literary Supplement's Colin Marshall and Korea scholar Brian Reynolds Myers have noted that the South Korean flag in the context of the country's society is often used as an ethnic flag, representing a grander nationalistic idea of a racialized (Korean) people rather than merely symbolizing the (South Korean) state itself as national flags do in other countries.
 Myers argues that: "When the average [South Korean] man sees the [South Korean] flag, he feels fraternity with [ethnic] Koreans around the world."
 Myers also stated in a 2011 thesis that: "Judging from the yin-yang flag's universal popularity in South Korea, even among those who deny the legitimacy of the Republic of Korea, it evidently evokes the [Korean] race first and the [South Korean] state second."